odisfm/zcx-core/docs/content/lessons/zcx-user-action.md

 zcx ships with a suite of user actions for ClyphX Pro that allow you to control a zcx script from ClyphX.
 This means an individual script can be interacted with via any X-Trigger, such as an X-Clip, or an X-Control bound to another controller.

-As of zcx v0.3.0, the user action allows you to set modes and change pages.

 ## Installing the user action

 Releases of zcx from v0.3.0 include a folder named `_user_actions`.
 Simply drag the contents of this folder (`Zcx.py`) into the ClyphX Pro user actions folder.
 The location of this folder is `.../Ableton/User Library/Remote Scripts/_user_actions`.
 If this folder doesn't exist, create it.